arch-linux-calamares-installer/alci-iso-dev/README.md

     no-extra-pacman.conf
         as vanilla as Arch Linux
         needs NO extra packages - mirrorlist and keys - no multilib

+# Pacman.conf in archiso/airootfs/etc/

+This will be your future system.
+Include the repositories you want.
+It will not be used to build the iso.

 # Keys and Mirrors